makenowjust-labs/onamae/README.md

 These categories are called **orbits** in nominal sets.
 In nominal sets, by managing orbits internally rather than infinite values, it allows infinite sets to be treated as if they were finite sets.

-Now let's try to see how the program can actually handle an infinite set.
+Now, let's try to see how the program can actually handle an infinite set.

 ```scala
 import onamae.*